• Skip to primary navigation

 • Fat ratio is too high for the amount of flour and egg in the recipe.

-Rich styles that lean hard into butter or cookie butter-like Crumbl-Style Biscoff Lava Cookies or Brownie Stuffed Chocolate Chip Cookies-walk this line carefully.
+I walk this line all the time with rich styles that lean hard into butter or cookie butter-like Crumbl-Style Biscoff Lava Cookies or Brownie Stuffed Chocolate Chip Cookies - where "decadent" can tip into "greasy" if I'm not careful.

-• Chill the dough until the surface feels firm and no longer sticky.
+• Chill the dough until the surface feels firm and no longer sticky before it goes anywhere near the oven.

 brownie stuffed cookies